The History of Halloween Plus Frightfully Good Halloween Food

-The story dates back around 2000 years ago, when the Celts occupied what is now the United Kingdom and France.
-The Celts would celebrate their new year, called Samhain, on November 1st, marking the official end of summer and the beginning of a long, cold winter.
+The story dates back ±2000 years, when the Celts occupied what is now the United Kingdom and France.
+The Celts would celebrate their new year, called ‘Samhain’ on November 1st, marking the official end of summer and the beginning of a long, cold winter.

-It was believed that the night before the new year, on October 31st, that ghosts of the dead would rise and walk the earth and to keep them at bay, villagers would put food and wine on their doorsteps.
+It was believed that the night before the new year, on October 31st, that ghosts of the dead would rise and walk the earth; to keep them at bay, villagers would put food and wine on their doorsteps.

-People would also dress up as ghosts themselves when leaving the house, so as to be mistaken for one by the spirits roaming the earth for the night.
+People would also dress up as ghosts when leaving the house, so as to be mistaken for one of the spirits roaming the earth for the night.

 How Samhain became Halloween

-The tradition that started in Europe was brought to America by Irish immigrants and has become an institution in their culture.
-As early as the 1950s, was the focus changed to be less creepy and macabre, to more family-orientated.
-As an ode to the All Hallows’ eve gone by, we’ve put together a couple of dishes that are a little spookier and a lot less tacky.
+The tradition, which started in Europe, was brought to America by Irish immigrants and has become an institution in their culture.
+As early as the 1950s, the focus changed to be less creepy and macabre to more family-orientated.
+As an ode to the All Hallows’ Eve bygone, we’ve put together a couple of dishes that are a little spookier and a lot less tacky.